Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

- 3. `module spider <module name>/<version>` will show more help information about the package, including information on which other modules need to be loaded to be able to load the package.
-E.g.,
+ 3. `module spider <module name>/<version>` will show more help information about the package, including information on which other modules need to be loaded to be able to load the package, e.g.

     ```bash
-    module spider git/2.37.0
+    $ module spider git/2.37.0
     ```

     will return

-    ```
+    ```text
     ----------------------------------------------------------------
       git: git/2.37.0
     ----------------------------------------------------------------